Atlas-OS/docs/docs/getting-started/post-installation/configuration/index.md

 !!! note
 	The next version of Atlas (v0.3.0) will have this feature enabled **by default** for security purposes, you will still be able to configure it.

-## UWP

-UWP (Universal Windows Platform) is a built-in feature on Windows which is used to run apps from the Microsoft Store.
-On Atlas we have it enabled by default.
-To disable it run the `Disable All UWP.cmd` file in the `UWP` folder.

 ## VPN

 VPN is a built-in feature on Windows which allows users to connect to a Virtual Private Network.
 On Atlas it has been disabled by default to make the system less bloated.
 To enable it just run the `Enable VPN support.cmd` file in the `VPN` folder.